Azure-Samples/PetSpotR/docs/lab.md

 ### 3.2 Deploy your infrastructure to Azure

-You're now ready to deploy your infrastructure to Azure.
+You're now ready to deploy your application to Azure.
 You'll use the Azure CLI to deploy your infrastructure:

 1. Run `az login` to log in to Azure.
 You'll be prompted to open a browser window to authenticate.
 Use these credentials:
    - @lab.CloudPortalCredential(User1).Username